ev3nst/s7forge/README.md

-A CLI utility for interacting with the Steam Workshop API.
-Provides commands for managing Steam Workshop content with local caching.
+A CLI utility for Steam Workshop operations via Steam SDK, designed as a sidecar binary for delegating Steam integration tasks.

 ## Installation